pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/contracts/oas/keyword-support.md

 ### How to use `discriminator`

-There are following requirements and limitations of using `discriminator` keyword:
+These are the following requirements and limitations of using the `discriminator` keyword:

 * `mapping` in discriminator object is not supported.
 * "implicit" discriminator values are not supported.